radxa-doc/radxa-doc.github.io/src/software/dev/lbuild.md

 `LINUX_DEFCONFIG` Specify the defconfig used for building.
 Default to `defconfig`.

-`SUPPORTED_BOARDS` Specify the supported boards list, which is comma separated without space.
-This is likely to be changed in the future to use a virtual package instead.
+`SUPPORTED_BOARDS` Specify the supported boards list, which is a [Bash array](https://www.gnu.org/software/bash/manual/html_node/Arrays.html).

 ## `kconfig.conf`

 `kconfig.conf` is a kernel configuration file.
-This file should mirrors `defconfig` format.
+This file mirrors `defconfig` format.

-Currently supported setting: `CONFIG_SAMPLE=[ynm]` or `# CONFIG_SAMPLE is not set`.